lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 <figcaption style="color:blue"><b>Figure 8-17</b> Parametric coordinate system and interpolation functions for a quadratic triangle. </figcaption>
 </figure>

 **Quadratic Quadrilateral.** **Figure 8-18** shows the parametric coordinate system and interpolation functions for a quadratic quadrilateral cell type.
 The quadratic quadrilateral is described using the two parametric coordinates (r,s).
 Note that because the interpolation functions are most easily expressed in the interval (-1,1), a coordinate shift is performed to the (ξ, η) coordinates defined in this range.
-Also, the notation ξi and ηi is introduced.
+Also, the notation $\epsilon_i$ and $\eta_i$ is introduced.
 These are the parametric coordinates at the ith point.

 <figure id="Figure 8-18">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure8-18.png?raw=true width="640" alt="Figure8-18">